drghirlanda/alex/Docs/Manual.md

 file is worthless, either remove it or rename it with something like an 'incomplete-' prefix, and alex will automatically re-run that subject.

+If you want to interrupt a running experiment, you can use Ctrl + Alt
++ Shift + \ (Backslash), which is the standard interrupt key comination for PEBL.

 <a name="configuration-files"></a>